cidkagenow/speedrunstark/README.md

 > 🧨 Your job is to attack the Dice Game contract!
 You will create a new contract that will predict the randomness ahead of time and only roll the dice when you're guaranteed to be a winner!

-> 💬 Meet other builders working on this challenge and get help in the [Challenge 3 telegram](https://t.me/+wO3PtlRAreo4MDI9)!
+💬 Submit this challenge, meet other builders working on this challenge or get help in the [Builders telegram chat](https://t.me/+wO3PtlRAreo4MDI9)!

 ---